-With summer ending in Marshalltown, now is a great time to get a kick start on air conditioner maintenance.
+With summer ending in Marshalltown, now is a great time to get a head start on air conditioner maintenance.

-If you haven’t cleaned it lately, it could be blocked with dirt and yard waste.
-This accumulation can reduce your unit’s efficiency and cause it to malfunction.
-Or wear it down more quickly.
+If you haven’t washed it lately, it could be blocked with dust and yard waste.
+This buildup can reduce your unit’s efficiency and cause it to malfunction.
+Or make it wear out sooner.

-We recommend having your air conditioning system professionally tuned-up once a year.
+We suggest having your air conditioning system professionally serviced annually.
 Why?
-A clean unit can be more energy efficient, which could save you money on electric bills.
+A clean system can be more energy efficient, which could save you money on electric bills.

-Regular AC maintenance also helps our technicians discover and take care of small issues before they become high-priced problems.
+Regular AC maintenance also helps our technicians spot and handle minor issues before they become costly problems.

 Related: How to Keep Your Air Conditioner from Failing